HIV prevention

 • Methods for reducing the likelihood of transmission if you are exposed to HIV include medical preventions, such as PEPSE and PrEP which can drastically reduce the likelihood of HIV infection in other circumstances.

 • U=U: Undetectable equals Untransmittable: HIV and people living with a HIV diagnosis are often stigmatised or feared, and there are still many myths and misconceptions about HIV infection.
-The truth is that people living with HIV who have access to treatment or Antiretroviral Therapy (ART) are able to live long healthy lives, and successful treatment means that the HIV virus can be controlled and suppressed to undetectable levels, meaning that they are unable to pass on HIV to sexual partners.
+The truth is that people living with HIV who have access to treatment or ART are able to live long healthy lives, and successful treatment means that the HIV virus can be controlled and suppressed to undetectable levels, meaning that they are unable to pass on HIV to sexual partners.
 This is now being referred to as U=U (Undetectable equals Untransmittable).
 People living with HIV who are being successfully treated with ART who have an undetectable viral load in their blood have a negligible risk of sexual transmission of HIV.
 It may take up to six months for the viral load of someone living with HIV to become undetectable (depending on type of medications used).
 It requires proper adherence to ART to stay that way.

 BHIVA (British HIV Association) endorses this statement.